Jalaiah Harmon: Career

 Following the Renegade dance, Harmon began speaking about the issue of crediting creators, especially Black creators who create popular dances and trends on that go viral on Tiktok.
 Since then, more Black creators have come out to ask for credit for their creativity shared on different social media platforms.

-After gaining fame for choreographing the viral Renegade dance, she leveraged her talent and visibility to secure various opportunities, leading to earnings that reportedly reached up to $1 million.
-This financial success was a result of her perseverance and the popularity of her work, which not only amused millions of people but also brought up crucial issues regarding author credit in the digital era.
-Jalaiah was also recognized as one of the most important young creators in her industry when she was listed in a prominent publication's 2021 30 Under 30 list.
-This honor recognized her contributions as a dancer and as a well-known spokesperson for fairness and respect in the dance industry, especially for Black artists.
+After choreographing the viral Renegade dance, she was able to secure various opportunities, leading to earnings that reached up to $1 million.
+Jalaiah was also recognized when she was listed in a prominent publication's 2021 30 Under 30 list.
+This honor recognized her contributions as a dancer and as a spokesperson for fairness and respect in the dance industry.

 Dance style and impact

 Jalaiah Harmon is not only known for her viral dance to "Renegade," but she has also contributed significantly to the evolution of social media dance trends.
 Her unique style combines elements of hip-hop, contemporary, and traditional African dance, reflecting a diverse range of influences.
 The choreography of "Renegade" showcases intricate footwork and fluid body movements, which have inspired countless dancers and content creators on platforms like TikTok and Instagram.
 Harmon’s rise to fame highlights the intersection of dance and technology, where social media acts as a catalyst for talent discovery.
 Following the success of her viral dance, she has collaborated with various artists and appeared on national television, further solidifying her status as a prominent figure in the dance community.

 Additionally, Harmon often emphasizes the importance of staying true to oneself and encourages young dancers to embrace their individuality in their performances.
 Her influence extends beyond dance; Harmon uses her platform to advocate for mental health awareness among young performers.
 She often shares personal stories, encouraging her followers to prioritize self-care and resilience in the face of challenges.
 This combination of talent and advocacy positions Harmon as a role model for aspiring dancers and creators alike.